stappersg/vBook/src/features.md

 vSMTP is a [MTA]/[MSA] and is not intended to be a [MUA] nor a [MDA].

 For outgoing mail, vSMTP can directly be addressed by your [MUA] using the SMTP protocol.
-For incoming mails, vSMTP can deliver local mail to a client storage using mbox or maildir formats.

 For incoming mails, vSMTP can deliver local mail to a client storage using mbox or maildir formats.
 To retrieve emails from your [MUA] it is necessary to install a [MDA] that can handle POP and/or IMAP protocols.